 Some cases of traumatic brain injuries, like cerebral contusion, epidural hematoma, and subdural hematoma, are considered to be life-threatening.
 These are all forms of active bleeding on the brain and require urgent medical treatment or the effects can be fatal.
 Typical concussions require little-to-no medical treatment, which is why medical professionals do not always work urgently if they are suspected.
 Cerebral contusions tend to have very similar symptoms as a regular concussion, but they can be fatal if left untreated.

 If you believe you or someone you love are a victim of medical malpractice, our Kentucky attorneys want to help.
 Make an appointment for a free consultation with a member of our experienced team.
 We can provide guidance on next steps, speak to insurance companies on your behalf, and advocate for you throughout the entire legal process.
 You don’t need to go through this alone.
-Call the office of Wilt & Associates, PLLC, at 502-253-9110, or reach out through our contact form.
+Call the office of Wilt Injury Lawyers, at 502-253-9110, or reach out through our contact form.
 We serve individuals and families in Louisville and Lexington, and throughout the state.